 Clearly, life and circumstances led these teachers to my schools.
 Many certainly had a desire to see the more of the world and took the opportunity to teach in sub-Saharan Africa.
 But they were educators first.
 They had been educators long before they left home and they continued to be educators when they were at my schools.
 And that drive to educate, to teach, to help their students see and engage in their world — it was evident.

 This is very simple.
 You are either qualified or you aren’t.
 If you aren’t qualified to teach in your home country, you may find it increasingly hard to find opportunities abroad.
 Many schools, whether English language institutes, prestigious international schools or universities, require a combination of education and experience.
-This should not be surprising.
 Just because it’s not New York, doesn’t mean that other countries don’t have standards and regulations.
 In some cases, the rules may be more stringent than your home country for the simple fact that you are an expat and some host communities have been burned by shoddy teaching.

 Don’t let your desire to live abroad actually cloud your judgement in regards to whether you have the ability to teach well.
 Working at a school is hard work in your home country.
 It doesn’t change abroad.